wang-lawrence/c0523-code-solutions/react-components/react-components-quiz-notes.md

 - What is a React component?
 reusable UI elements for your app
-- How do you define a component in React? with the function keyword and capitalize the first letter of the function name, then enclose the code block for the component in curly braces
+- How do you define a component in React? with the export default function keyword and capitalize the first letter of the function name, then enclose the markup code block for the component in curly braces
 - How is a component "rendered" (made visible on the browser page)? by calling the .render() method on the root